Is to reduce extreme poverty in some of the poorest regions of the world, driven by the expertise of the UK Jewish community.

 In 1995 we took a major leap forward.
 We expanded the Board of Trustees, employed a part-time development officer and began a volunteering programme in Zimbabwe.
 Five volunteers (mostly graduates of Jewish youth movements) took part in the first scheme co-ordinated by a long-term volunteer, in Zimbabwe.

 The following years saw continued expansion and development.
 Volunteers increased in numbers each year and, when political circumstances limited our activities in Zimbabwe, new programmes and partnerships were established in West Bengal, Kenya and Ghana.
 New overseas projects developed in Bangladesh, Sri Lanka, Uganda, Nigeria and Ghana.
 Each project brought new relationships, partnerships and friendships in those countries.

 We employed our first full-time director in 2007.
 In that year we won a significant three-year grant from DFID for our education work, matched by the Pears Foundation.
 Soon afterwards Tzedek was accepted as the first resident of the Pears Foundation’s JHub in West Hampstead.
 Tzedek called JHub home until the end of 2012 and through that residency, we continued to expand in resources, staff programmes and of course impact.

 The Pears Foundation has been instrumental in our story of growth and continued success.
 They are our key partners in bringing our message to the Jewish community in the UK.

 Tzedek now boasts a growing set of overseas development programmes and a unique set of programmes operating within the Jewish community.
-We are a small staff team of 4 full time and 2 part time staff working from our office in Childs Hill, London, and one country director based in Ghana.
+We are a small staff team of 4 full time and 2 part time staff working from our office in Childs Hill, London.